jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ```

-#### 7.7.32 NumInflowingNeighbours
+#### 7.7.33 NumInflowingNeighbours

-Computes the number of inflowing neighbours to each cell in an input DEM based on the D8 algorithm.
+Computes the number of inflowing neighbours to each cell in an input DEM based on the D8 algorithm..

 *Parameters*: